kroppt/discord-user-time-record/README.md

 The file `conf.toml` will be created after inputting information to the application.
 This can also be edited manually.

+Note: the configuration file will be created in the current directory until changed #2

 Example:
 ```
 token = "zMndOe7jFLXGawdlxMOdNvXjjOce5X"